-The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from net profit as reported in the profit and loss account because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
-The company's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the reporting end date.
+The tax currently recoverable is based on relievable losses arising in the year as the result of film tax relief legislation.
+Relievable losses differ from net losses as reported in the profit and loss account because they include an additional deduction relating to qualifying film development expenditure and exclude items of income or expense that are taxable or deductible in other years, as well as items that are never taxable or deductible.
+The company's tax position is calculated using tax rates that have been enacted or substantively enacted by the reporting end date.